peterduhon/skia-poker-morph/README.md

 - `contracts/`: Solidity smart contracts for gameplay and player management
 - `frontend/`: React frontend code for the user interface
 - `backend/`: Backend services and APIs (if applicable)
-- `docs/`: Project documentation, including PRDs, meeting notes, and research spikes
+- `docs/`: Project documentation, including meeting notes and research spikes
+- `resources/`: Project resources, including PRDs, project brief, and coding resource document

+## Development Tracking

+We use GitHub Issues to track development tickets and spikes.
+Each ticket or spike will be created as an issue, assigned to the appropriate team member, and labeled accordingly.
+Progress and discussions related to each ticket or spike will be managed within the respective issue.

 ## Getting Started